Pension freedoms explained

 Getting financial advice

-Pension Wise won’t provide advice or recommend specific products or providers.
-If you feel you need a personal recommendation, or if the prospect of shopping around yourself feels too daunting, you should talk to a regulated financial adviser.
+Pension Wise is a guidance service, not an advice service, so it won’t provide personal recommendations or suggest specific products or providers.
+If you feel you need a personal recommendation, or if you find comparing options challenging, you should talk to a financial adviser.

 Financial advisers are qualified professionals who will only recommend which course of action is right for you after taking account of your overall financial and personal circumstances.
 They are regulated by the Financial Conduct Authority (FCA) and must follow their rules.
 If the advice they give you turns out to be unsuitable you can make a complaint to the Financial Ombudsman Service.